 6. Trimbakeshwar Temple - One Of The Twelve Jyotirlingas

 Trimbakeshwar Shiva Temple is one of the ancient Hindu temples in Maharashtra located in the town of Trimbak, 28 kilometres from Nashik.
 The temple is dedicated to Lord Shiva and is one of the twelve Jyotirlingas of Lord Shiva.
-Trimbak is the origin of the sacred Godavari river.
+Trimbak is the origin of the sacred Godavari River.

 The present temple structure is said to have been built between 1740 - and 1760 by Third Peshwa, Balaji Bajirao.
 The entrance to the temple has deep malas - pillars to hold lamps.
 The mandap area has a big idol of Nandi.
 The Shiva Linga is installed in the Sanctum of the temple.
+It is among the famous temples in Maharashtra.

 The temple has many smaller shrines in its vicinity and also has a ritual water tank.
 The Godavari river also originates from a hill near the temple called Brahmagiri.

-7. Velneshwar Temple
+7. Velneshwar Temple - Beach Temple In Maharashtra

 If you want to visit Guhagar, then you shouldn't miss the Velneshwar Temple.
 The temple is surrounded by lush coconut grooves and the pristine blue waters of the Arabian Sea.
 The temple is dedicated to Lord Shiva and is believed to be situated here in ancient times.